Generic selectors

 The Day of Atonement is the only fast that is commanded by God.
 Unlike the Passover, which allows someone to keep it on the 14th day of the second month if they are unable to observe it in the first month[27], the Day of Atonement occurs only once a year[28].
 There is no other opportunity for someone who is prevented from keeping it on the appointed day.

 Situations that prevent keeping the Day of Atonement might include being hospitalized, seriously injured, seriously sick, or otherwise incapacitated.
 When those situations occur, does God cutoff someone for not fasting?
-No, because legitimate circumstances that prevent normal observance of the Day of Atonement are an affliction in themselves.
+No, because legitimate circumstances that prevent normal observance of the Day of Atonement are an AFFLICTION in themselves.

 Someone who is in the hospital, seriously injured, or seriously ill is already afflicted and suffering—likely much more than if they were just fasting.
 And that is the purpose of the Day of Atonement—to be afflicted.

-A believer enduring a “fiery trial” will already be very afflicted and humble and very close to God in prayer.
+A believer enduring a “fiery trial” will already be afflicted and humble and very close to God in prayer.
 To add fasting to those who are hospitalized or seriously ill would not serve any purpose and could be harmful.
 It is times such as these when all who are blessed with the health and means to keep the Day of Atonement should be praying for God’s intervention in the trials of others.

-National or Church-Wide Fasts
+National Fasts

 Personal Fast